developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-client-applications.md

 After the organization administrator completes these steps, refresh your browser window.

-### Enabling SSO to Dremio from Tableau Enterprise[​](#enabling-sso-to-dremio-from-tableau-enterprise "Direct link to enabling-sso-to-dremio-from-tableau-enterprise")
+### Enabling SSO to Dremio from Tableau Enterprise

 SSO using OAuth 2.0 is supported by Tableau Desktop 2022.3 or later, Tableau Server, and Tableau Cloud.